oshchyhol/preap/README.md

 		"word_wrap": true,
 		"wrap_width": 80  // Sets the # of characters per line
 	}

-## Interface and File Icons
-The source files for the interface icons are located in the [jamiewilson/predawn-icons](https://github.com/jamiewilson/predawn-icons).

 ## A few of my favorite options